Effect of Dissipation on Warm Chromo-Natural Inflation: Dynamics of the Warm Chromo-Natural Inflation

 When the mass of the fluctuation is much heavier than the Hubble scale, the linear fluctuation of the gauge field which introduces a perturbative instability will disappear.
-In this condition gauge field can be integrated out in a single field effective action which involve only the axion field and the new effective action takes the form :
+Under this condition gauge field can be integrated out in a single field effective action \cite{Dimastrogiovanni_2013} which involves only the axion field taking the form :

 The term $\frac{1}{4 \Lambda^4}(\partial\chi)^4 $ captures the effect of the gauge field in the single field effective theory with, $\Lambda^4=\frac{8f^4\bar g^2}{\lambda^4}$\\ The above effective action can be expressed as: